- Top 6 Work Boots for Preventing Plantar Fasciitis (Editor’s Picks)

 1- SB SOX Compression Foot Sleeves for Men & Women

 Here are some compression socks that many users claim helps ease the pain of their plantar fasciitis.
-They are a medical grade, FDA-registered foot health product that not only works great but also comes in an assortment of colors so they’ll go with any sport, casual or recreational wear you own.
+They are a medical-grade, FDA-registered foot health product that not only works great but also comes in an assortment of colors so they’ll go with any sport, casual or recreational wear you own.

 Compression clothing is thought to support healing and aid comfort by increasing blood flow in the area they are placed.
-These shocks use specially made ribbing, arch supports, and padded heal areas to work their soothing magic on your aching feet.
+These shocks use specially made ribbing, arch supports, and padded heel areas to work their soothing magic on your aching feet.
 They work great for everyday use in all types of footwear.

 2- Plantar Fasciitis Compression Sleeves